 Driving traffic is like walking down the street and yelling to everybody within earshot that you’ve got a great surprise for them if they follow you.
 It’s just creepy.
 Building a blog audience, on the other hand, is like advertising a used washer and dryer via a well-designed, informative, and funny flyer – complete with those little pull-off contact tabs – and finding the primest spot on the community bulletin board at a busy laundromat.

-If your blog is stuck in a rut or lagging behind – or if your website isn’t driving revenue like you thought it would – it’s time to make a few resolutions for it so you can hit 2015 running.
+If your blog is stuck in a rut or lagging behind – or if your website isn’t driving revenue like you thought it would – it’s time to make a few resolutions for it so you can hit the year running.
 Below, we’ve paired five best practices for an original content campaign with the five most common types of resolutions.
 Fair warning: Like any other real improvements, reinvigorating your blog will take hard work – but it’s well worth it.

 Eat Well: SEO + Social